Delta encoding: Examples

+One of the best-known examples of data differencing is the diff utility, which produces line-by-line differences of text files (and in some implementations, binary files, thus being a general-purpose differencing tool).
+Differencing of general binary files goes under the rubric of delta encoding, with a widely used example being the algorithm used in rsync.
+A standardized generic differencing format is VCDIFF, implemented in such utilities as Xdelta version 3.
+A high-efficiency (small patch files) differencing program is bsdiff, which uses bzip2 as a final compression step on the generated delta.

 Delta encoding in HTTP

 Another instance of use of delta encoding is RFC 3229, "Delta encoding in HTTP", which proposes that HTTP servers should be able to send updated Web pages in the form of differences between versions (deltas), which should decrease Internet traffic, as most pages change slowly over time, rather than being completely rewritten repeatedly:

 This document describes how delta encoding can be supported as a compatible extension to HTTP/1.1.

 Many HTTP (Hypertext Transport Protocol) requests cause the retrieval of slightly modified instances of resources for which the client already has a cache entry.
 Research has shown that such modifying updates are frequent, and that the modifications are typically much smaller than the actual entity.
 In such cases, HTTP would make more efficient use of network bandwidth if it could transfer a minimal description of the changes, rather than the entire new instance of the resource.

 [...]
 We believe that it might be possible to support rsync using the "instance manipulation" framework described later in this document, but this has not been worked out in any detail.

 The suggested rsync-based framework was implemented in the rproxy system as a pair of HTTP proxies.
 Like the basic vcdiff-based implementation, both systems are rarely used.